perguth/hyper-yggdrasil/README.md

 It shows:

 1. Two NodeJS scripts are connected via HyperDHT.
-They also open a local TCP port.
+They also open a local TCP ports.
 2. Yggdrasil is started connected to the local HyperDHT server/client via TCP.
 3. IPv6 pings are sent via Yggdrasil.
 4. Encrypted traffic is observed, pings succeed.